ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 contains a JSON object with the following properties.

-uri (string)
+`uri` (string):
-: REQUIRED.
-The URI at which the client instance can make
+: The URI at which the client instance can make
     continuation requests.
 This URI MAY vary per request, or MAY be stable at the AS.
     The client instance MUST use this
     value exactly as given when making a [continuation request](#continue-request).

-wait (integer)
+    REQUIRED.

+`wait` (integer):
-: RECOMMENDED.
-The amount of time in integer
+: The amount of time in integer
-            seconds the client instance MUST wait after receiving this continuation handle and calling the URI.
+    seconds the client instance MUST wait after receiving this request continuation response and calling the continuation URI.
 The value SHOULD NOT be less than five seconds, and omission of the value MUST NOT be interpreted as zero (i.e., no delay between requests).

-access_token (object)
+    RECOMMENDED.

+`access_token` (object):
-: REQUIRED.
-A unique access token for continuing the request, called the "continuation access token".
+: A unique access token for continuing the request, called the "continuation access token".
     The value of this property MUST be in the format specified in {{response-token-single}}.
 This access token MUST be bound to the client instance's key used in the request and MUST NOT be a bearer token.
 As a consequence, the `flags` array of this access token MUST NOT contain the string `bearer` and the `key` field MUST be omitted.
     The client instance MUST present the continuation access token in all requests to the continuation URI as described in {{use-access-token}}.
+    REQUIRED.

 ~~~
 {